emontes/emontes/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Enrique Montes
 ======================================================================================================================================

-Web Developer / Frontend Developer
+Web Developer / Front end Developer
 ----------------------------------

-In the Jamstack era, I think Gatsby is the best way to get high rankings in Google's Lighthouse.
-Currently, I am only developing JamStack with Gatsby.js, but I have a long history in systems developing.
+In the Jamstack era, I think Gatsby (a Reactjs Framework) is the best way to get high rankings in Google's Lighthouse.
+Currently, I am developing JamStack with Gatsby.js, but I have a long history in systems developing.

 * 🌍  I'm based in Cancun
 * 🖥️  See my portfolio at [Enrique Montes.com](http://enriquemontes.com/developments/)